ECJ222/ECJ222/README.md

 </h3>

 <br />
-🚀 I'm a Full Stack Developer and Technical writer passionate about Open source and building cool stuff
+🚀 I'm a Software Developer and Technical writer passionate about Open source and building cool stuff
 <br />

 - 💻 I’m currently working on something cool :wink:;